 I met Santa Claus last night.

 If you've checked out my past holiday posts you know that to me, having grown up celebrating both Christmas and Chanukah, December is one big Festival of Lights.
-The pagans who first dressed up evergreens in the winter had a great idea: For those of us who live in a highly seasonal region like the Northeast Atlantic USA, brightening things up as the weather turns cold and sunlight is at its briefest, well, it helps — not to slight beliefs and traditions commemorating the rededication of the Holy Temple for some or the birth of the Messiah for others, nor to a general focus on peace, love, and charity.
+The pagans who first dressed up evergreens in the winter had a great idea: For those of us who live in a highly seasonal region like the Northeastern USA, brightening things up as the weather turns cold and sunlight is at its briefest, well, it helps — not to slight beliefs and traditions commemorating the rededication of the Holy Temple or the birth of the Messiah, nor to a general focus on peace, love, and charity.

-I headed out to my grandparents' place and, not a mile down the road from home, waving to traffic —looking, actually, like he was trying to flag someone down — was Santa.
+I started out to my grandparents' place and, not a mile down the road from home, waving to traffic — looking rather like he was trying to flag a car down, actually — was Santa.
 He was a sight for sore eyes, and, wouldn't you know it, the light was in my favor for once; that is to say, the traffic light was red, there was nobody behind me, and there was a space at the curb.
-So I parked, walked half a block down to him, and shook his hand.
+So I parked, walked half a block down to him, and shook the fellow's hand.

-"You know, I haven't seen you in person for quite some time," I told him.
+"You know, I haven't seen you in person for quite a while," I told him.
 "I just wanted to say Merry Christmas."

 "Merry Christmas!" he replied.
 "Thank you!
 It's good to see you too."

-"No," I said, relieved yet also feeling a bit antsy having left the car running and being expected somewhere.
-"I appreciate the offer, though.
-I don't mean to rush, but I'm on my way to my grandparents'."
+"No," I said, relieved yet also feeling a bit antsy having left the car idling and now running late.
+"I appreciate the offer.
+And I don't mean to rush, but I'm on my way to my grandparents'."

 "Well," he fairly twinkled as he took the sack from over his shoulder.
 "You could bring them some candy."
 The open mouth of his modestly sized bag was dark as he faced it towards me, and I could imagine a vast, extradimensional wonderland beyond the shadows.

-"One of them is diabetic, and both of them are Jewish," I told him, face to face, because you don't lie to Santa — besides, it's not like he didn't already know.
+"One of them is diabetic, and both of them are Jewish," I told him, face to face, since you don't lie to Santa Claus — besides, it's not like he didn't already know.

-He laughed a reassuring laugh, the way only Santa Claus can, and said, "That's all right."
+He laughed a reassuring laugh, the way only Santa can, and said, "That's all right."

 "Maybe just a candy cane for me," I told him, and reached into the bag to close my hand around... a candy cane.
 "Thank you very much, and Merry Christmas again!"

-I won't swear that he said "Merry Christmas, Brian," as I went back to the car, even though I'd never told him my name, but I won't swear that he didn't.
+I won't swear that he said "Merry Christmas, Brian," as I went back to the car, despite my never having told him my name, but I won't swear that he didn't.

-Only a few minutes later I pulled up to my grandparents' place as the radio station took a break from Christmas songs to provide a radar update on Santa's progress.
-According to NORAD or whomever, the sleigh had just finished some stops in the Atlantic Ocean and was making its way to South America, with Santa expected on the Eastern seaboard by midnight local time as usual.
+Five minutes later I pulled up to my grandparents' place as the radio station took a break from Christmas songs to provide a radar update on Santa's progress.
+According to NORAD, the sleigh had stopped at several islands in the Atlantic Ocean and was speeding to South America, with Santa expected on the Eastern seaboard by midnight local time as usual.

 I knew better.

-Oh, I don't doubt that the reindeer were crossing the sky right where they were supposed to be, but I also know that Santa Claus is anywhere, is everywhere, that he needs to be.
+Oh, I have no doubt that the reindeer were crossing the sky exactly where they were supposed to be; however, I also know that Santa Claus is anywhere, is everywhere, that he needs to be.

 A split-second decision at that red traffic light, and the man in the red suit, made my Christmas Eve.
 I hope that something equally magical made yours.

-Kindred Posts: Oh, I Sleigh Me • Stocking Stuff • Christmas + 1
+Related: I Melt with You • Stocking Stuff • Christmas + 1